mwendwa99/caj_web_launch/README.md

 <h2 align='center'> COMMISSION ON ADMINISTRATIVE JUSTICE <br/> (OFFICE OF THE OMBUDSMAN)</h2>

 <p align='center'>
-24th May 2022 Marks the Official Launch of the Complaints Management Information System.
+24th May 2022 Marks the Official Launch of the (Complaints Management Information System)[http://cmis.ombudsman.go.ke/].
 <br/>
 This launch was made possible through the efforts of [Brian Mwendwa](https://github.com/mwendwa99) in maintaining the codebase and making the system usable to the general public.